RosettaCommons/documentation/scripting_documentation/BrokeredEnvironment.md

 Many further examples are available as unit tests in test/protocols/environment/*.

+# The Broker in PyRosetta

+[[PyRosetta]] provides direct access to the C++ interface used by the broker.
+As a result, the PyRosetta interface for the broker should be only trivially different from the the [[C++ interface|BrokeredEnvironment#The-Broker-in-C++-Applications]].
+It *should* work, but we haven't rigorously tested this.
+If you're interested, give it a try.
+If you run in to problems (or get it to work!) let us know what you did and how you did it so we can update this section.

-# How do I get my mover to work with the Environment?
+# How do I get my mover to work with the Broker?

 I'm so glad you asked!
 The easiest way is to make it work with the [[ScriptCM|ClientMovers#ScriptCM]] framework, but if your mover does something special (and can't accept a MoveMap as it's information on what to move) or is an obligate ClientMover (doesn't make any sense outside of a Broker framework), then your best bet is to write a new ClientMover.